shumingch/gnome-email-notifications/README.md

 ## Troubleshooting

-If you are getting any errors after logging in and out of gnome, try rebooting or signing back in to Google.
+1. If you are getting any errors after logging in and out of gnome, try rebooting or signing back in to Google.

-If you are getting "Forbidden Error 403" when attempting to view Gmail emails, try changing the "Gmail account number" in the extension settings.
+1. If you are getting "Forbidden Error 403" when attempting to view Gmail emails, try changing the "Gmail account number" in the extension settings.
+ Your browser will have the number of the Gmail account in the URL.

-This number should be present in the Gmail URL when you view it normally. e.g. "mail.google.com/mail/u/0" has an account number of 0.
+ Your first account will be at https://mail.google.com/mail/u/0 and has an account number of 0.
+ Your second acount will be at https://mail.google.com/mail/u/1 and has an account number of 1.
+ etc.

 ## Authors